WNLO (TV): Carriage disputes

 In October 2008, LIN TV broke off all retransmission deals with Time Warner Cable.
 LIN TV was demanding a fee of 25 cents per month per subscriber to carry each of its stations as it is entitled to under federal must carry regulations.
 TWC had initially refused to accept these fees and, on October 2, WNLO and sister station WIVB-TV were removed from the provider's lineups.
 LIN TV and TWC reached an agreement for the two stations and each were returned to the cable provider's lineup on October 30.
 As part of the agreement, WNLO's high definition signal began to be carried on TWC's digital tier for the first time.
 Another retransmission consent dispute threatened to take WIVB-TV and WNLO off Dish Network lineups in March 2011.

-WNLO is not available in portions of Cattaraugus County that are served by Atlantic Broadband, where WSEE-DT2 out of Erie, Pennsylvania is used as a less expensive alternative.